-When a system does not playback in realtime - for cases that look similar to others that were working fine before - it can be due to many different reasons.
+When a system does not playback in realtime - when working with a similar timeline to others that were working fine before - it can be due to many different reasons.

 In our experience, a common mistake is to suppose that "it must be for the same reason as the previous time", as in this particular cause a same symptom can be related to many different causes.
 We strongly recommend to approach this type of problem with an open mind and not to pre-judge the cause, as this has demonstrated to create long delays to find solutions that are typically easy to apply once the problem is understood.